Why sustainable tourism has (so far) failed

 Lack of political action

 Like it or not, sustainability is a political issue.
-We’re simply not going to get anywhere without significant governmental policy action (using not only carrots but sticks), aimed at the tourism industry in particular.
+Governance has an important role to play, and we’re simply not going to get anywhere without significant governmental policy action, aimed at the tourism industry in particular.

 The concept of sustainability is also messy, contested and defies simple solutions.
 What works in one place might fail miserably in another, and effective policies need to take a long-term view.
-So, it’s no wonder that our politicians, with a love of simple soundbite solutions, a constant preoccupation with the next election and a resulting reluctance to upset voters, haven’t managed to accomplish much.
+Not easy for political systems that are often preoccupied with the next election and loathe to upset voters or corporate donors.

 Too much reliance on ‘technofixes’